Onsite Field Trip Programs

 SEE YOURSELF HERE:

 Examine and investigate artifacts, documents, art, oral histories, and historic photographs to discover the trials and triumphs of community leaders from San Diego’s past and present.
 Students will learn about the people, places, and events that have shaped their community, and gain a greater understanding of the diverse perspectives and experiences that make up the fabric of their local history.
 Students will also have an opportunity to design and create their own quilt squares that reflect their own trials and triumphs, incorporating symbols, images, and colors that are meaningful to them.
-These squares will be assembled into a larger quilt that will be displayed in the museum, creating a visual representation of their collective experiences.
 (Grades 3-6)

 SAN DIEGO BEFORE STATEHOOD: